Richard L. Goldstein

-During his many years with the firm, Richard has developed substantial experience litigating in a number of different areas including toxic tort, environmental law, products liability and construction litigation.
+During his many years with the firm, Richard has developed substantial experience litigating in a number of different areas including toxic tort, environmental law, product liability and construction litigation.
 Over the past several years, his practice has concentrated on civil rights and discrimination, municipal liability and employment-related claims.
 He has represented police officers, police departments, municipal and county governments, political subdivisions, school boards, institutions of higher learning, private and profit and non-profit employers and businesses in cases relating to sexual harassment, race, ethnic and gender-based discrimination, handicap discrimination, whistle blowing and retaliation.

 Richard is a senior shareholder and the managing attorney of the southern New Jersey office of Marshall Dennehey, the largest of the firm's branches.
-As the managing attorney, Richard is responsible for the daily operations of the Cherry Hill office, including the supervision of its 100 plus employees.
+As the managing attorney, Richard is responsible for the daily operations of the Mount Laurel office, including the supervision of its 100 plus employees.
 Richard is also the supervising attorney for the Professional Liability Practice Group in southern New Jersey, and oversees the activities of some 20 attorneys who work in this practice area throughout the region.

 Richard graduated from Dickinson College cum laude with a Bachelor's Degree in 1977.
 Thereafter, he attended the Villanova University School of Law where he received his juris doctor in 1980.
 He was a member of the Villanova Law Review, having authored "Rush v.
-Savchuk-Assertion of Quasi In Rem Jurisdiction Under Rule Of Seider v.
+Savchuk - Assertion of Quasi In Rem Jurisdiction Under Rule of Seider v.
 Roth Held Violative of Due Process," 25 Vill.
 Law Review 811 (1980).

 Before joining Marshall Dennehey, Richard served as a law clerk for the Honorable Bernard J. Goodheart in the Philadelphia Court of Common Pleas.